2 License Management

 A license key which distributes floating license leases is not the same as a traditional license key, and the two cannot be used interchangeably.
 If you have purchased traditional license keys and wish to exchange them for a floating license key, or vice versa, please get in touch with RStudio customer support (firstname.lastname@example.org).

-The RStudio Workbench License server supplies licenses to RStudio Workbench.
+The RStudio Desktop Professional License server supplies licenses to RStudio Desktop Professional instances.
 It is available for Linux, Mac, and Windows.
-A license server can supply licenses to any platform; for instance, you can run your license server on Windows and distribute licenses to RStudio Workbench instances running Linux.
+A license server can supply licenses to any platform; for instance, you can run your license server on Windows and distribute licenses to RStudio Desktop Pro instances running on macOS.

 The RStudio License Server site contains Linux license server downloads for all RStudio products.
-Download and install the license server for RStudio Workbench.
-You then activate your license key with the command:
+Download and install the license server for RStudio Desktop Pro.
+On Linux, you then activate your license key with the command:

-/etc/rsp-license-server.conf contains configuration settings for the RStudio Workbench License server, including the network port to listen on and any proxy settings required for connecting to the Internet.
+/etc/rstudio-license-server.conf contains configuration settings for the RStudio Desktop Pro License server, including the network port to listen on and any proxy settings required for connecting to the internet.

 The RStudio License Server site contains downloads for the Mac and Windows license servers.
 These require a few additional configuration steps.
 They can be set up as follows (order is important):